 In 1998, the City of Coralville received its first EPA Brownfields Assessment Grant.
-This pilot program grant for \$200,000 assisted the City in identifying brownfield properties in the targeted area (then the old industrial park).
-Since that time, the City has received two Supplemental Assistance Grants for \$100,000 each, as well as additional sets of Brownfields Assessment Grants in 2004, 2006, 2008 and 2010.
-These sets of grants were divided between hazardous substances and petroleum assessments and totaled \$350,000, \$360, 500, \$397,000 and \$341,000 respectively.
-Along with federal funding, the City has also received funding from the Iowa Department of Economic Development (now Iowa Economic Development Authority) in the form of grants and loans for assessments and cleanup of various properties.
+This pilot program grant for \$200,000 assisted the City in identifying brownfield properties in the targeted area, which was an old industrial park.
+Since that time, the City has received two Supplemental Assistance Grants for \$100,000 each, as well as additional sets of Brownfields Assessment Grants totaling over \$2 million.
+Along with federal funding, the City has also received funding from the Iowa Economic Development Authority in the form of grants and loans for assessments and cleanup of various properties.